Welcome and opening remarks from the Chair

 The Integrated Single Electricity Market (I-SEM) is a new wholesale electricity market arrangement for Ireland and Northern Ireland.
 The new market arrangements are designed to integrate the all-island electricity market with European electricity markets, enabling the free flow of energy across borders.
 The Internal Energy Market (IEM) for electricity and gas is one of the key pillars for the European single market.
 Free trade across borders and non-discrimination between internal and cross-border transactions are the foundations of the single market.
 To enable cross-border trade across the IEM, each coupled market implements its own rules based on a standard ex ante trading arrangement.
 This is achieved by adopting the EU Target Model, which is the blueprint for market integration across the IEM, including the I-SEM.
 This presentation will inform delegates where we are in terms of our May 2018 to go-live.
 What’s the extent of our market participant readiness?
 Has a capacity mechanism has been approved (with or without amendments) and been put in place with first Auctions held.- if not then what (ISEM falls)?
 If yes, what have the auction results shown?

-Head of Commercial and Regulatory Affairs, Bord Na Móna PowerGen
+Head of Regulatory Affairs, Bord Na Móna PowerGen

 Energy storage options for Ireland